rickyzhang82/telepresence/docs/reference/architecture.md

 network in order to communicate with the cluster and handle intercepted traffic.

 ### User-Daemon
-The User-Daemon coordinates the creation and deletion of intercepts by communicating with the [Traffic Manager](#traffic-manager).
+The User-Daemon coordinates the creation and deletion of ingests and intercepts by communicating with the [Traffic Manager](#traffic-manager).
 All requests from and to the cluster go through this Daemon.

 ### Root-Daemon